Felixdiamond/videoTranslator/README.md

 My trial to create an open source video translator since i couldn't find any :( .
 I made sure to use services available for free to make it accessible to everyone.

-Right now i just have the basic script that has problems syncing translated audio with video 🥲 but i'll finish it up and create a frontend for easy usage.
-All you can run locally on your pc without much resources.
+Right now i have a basic script that works yeah, but needs improvement on the playback speed

 Stay tuned (✿◡‿◡)